jessicascarborough/432-2021/labs/lab01/README.md

 ## Instructions

-The instructions for completing Lab 01 [will appear here].
+The instructions for completing Lab 01 [will appear here](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab01/lab01_instructions.md).

 ## Data

 The data set used in Lab 01 is the `hbp3456.csv` data, available now on our [course data page](https://github.com/THOMASELOVE/432-data).

+## Questions?

+If you have questions about Lab 01, please ask them [at TA office hours](https://thomaselove.github.io/432/contact.html), or [via Piazza](https://piazza.com/case/spring2021/pqhs432) using the **lab01** folder.

 ## Post-Deadline Materials